CELTA Courses Dublin

 CELTA Course Introduction and Candidate Profile

-The Teacher Training Center in Dublin is the only CELTA provider in Ireland that is offering a CELTA Certificate that is also accredited by ACELS (the Irish Department of Education Advisory Council for English Language Schools).
+The teacher training centre in Dublin is the only CELTA provider in Ireland that is offering a CELTA Certificate that is also accredited by ACELS (the Irish Department of Education Advisory Council for English Language Schools).
 This means that successful candidates who hold a degree or HETAC Level 7 equivalent can also receive a National Qualifications Authority of Ireland/Advisory Council for English Language Schools (NQAI/ACELS) certificate.
 Applicants who hold a degree or HETAC Level 7 award should bring a copy of this with them to the interview.

 Each CELTA course offered in Dublin is externally moderated by a University of Cambridge ESOL assessor.
 This guarantees a constant high standard and consistency of course content, trainers and facilities.